-- to demonstrate a comprehensive understanding of techniques applicable to their own research or advanced scholarship; - to take a proactive and self-reflective role in working and to develop professional relationships with others; - proactively to formulate ideas and hypotheses and to develop, implement and execute plans by which to evaluate these; - critically and creatively to evaluate current issues, research and advanced scholarship in the discipline. - Undertake a team research project and be able to plan, research, execute and analyse the results from an appropriate programme of work.
+- to take a proactive and self-reflective role in working and to develop professional relationships with others; - proactively to formulate ideas and hypotheses and to develop, implement and execute plans by which to evaluate these; - critically and creatively to evaluate current issues, research and advanced scholarship in the discipline. - Undertake a team research project and be able to plan, research, execute and analyse the results from an appropriate programme of work.